 BRAMPTON, ON.
 (Mar.
-8, 2017) – Residents in the Cities of Brampton and Mississauga and urban areas in the Town of Caledon are advised that yard waste collection starts on Monday, March 13.
+5, 2018) – Residents in the Cities of Brampton and Mississauga and urban areas in the Town of Caledon are advised that yard waste collection starts the week of Monday, March 12.
 Residents in rural areas of Caledon will have their yard waste picked up on designated Fridays.

 Residents are encouraged to visit peelregion.ca/waste and use When Does It Go to check their waste management calendar or download their schedule to a personal electronic device.